One Chance (video game): Plot

+Players assume the role of Dr. John Pilgrim, who has a wife named Penny and a daughter named Molly.
+Pilgrim is part of a small group of scientists who have discovered what seems to be the cure for cancer, named E48K15.
+They soon realize that the experimental cure doesn't just kill cancer cells, but all living cells as well.
+The bioweapon had already been released into the air before this fact was found out, and John is left with 6 days and a hard choice to either spend time the last days on Earth with his family as the apocalypse develops or to spend time at work at his family’s expense in order to develop the cure for the bioweapon and save all life on Earth.

 Reception

 WhatGamesAre praised the unpredictability of the game, saying, "At several points the game then surprises you.
 You think you have it figured out, and then something changes and it sneaks past your defences.
 You might feel appalled or just freaked out that this little Flash game is somehow getting to you, and you may well feel conscientious and even guilty about the situation that the game places you in."
 It added that "The biggest flaw with One Chance is that it is only good for one play through...The other game-side flaw is that there is no sense of a solution."
 Alternatively, Destructoid spoke positively of inability to replay, stating, "There's a problem with branching paths and moral decisions in videogames: even if they are meaningful (few are), players can usually bypass the system by using multiple save files or other means to go in for another attempt and a different outcome", adding that the game had a very good system to prevent people from "cheating".